po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Implement and utilize the Response Object from a fetch request.

-* Deconstruct multiple parameters in an API request URL.
+* Implement deconstructed parameters in an API request URL.

 * Implement fetch options for a fetch request.